1888-1898 g r

 March-May 2012 f

 When the club was formed in 1876, Partick was a burgh in its own right, independent of Glasgow.
-They played at a number of grounds including the site of the Kelvingrove Art Gallery and Museum before they moved to the Maryhill district in 1909 to play at Firhill Park, which is still their home today (and, as it happens is in the Maryhill district rather than Partick).
+They played at a number of grounds including the site of the Kelvingrove Art Gallery and Museum before they moved in 1909 to play at Firhill Park, which is still their home today (and, as it happens is in the Maryhill district rather than Partick).
 They started out playing in navy, white and red, common colours for Scottish clubs in the late Victorian era.

 In 1885 Partick entered the English FA Cup, going out in the first round to their powerful Glasgow neighbour, Queen's Park.
 The following season they reached the fifth round where they were narrowly beaten by Old Westminsters.